Last Updated on August 24, 2021 by Grow with Bovees

 Liquid Weed and Feed vs. Granular

 Both liquid and granular products are readily available, but there are a few differences between the two, which can make one better than the other depending on your needs.
 For starters, liquid weed and feed is just that — a fertilizer and herbicide in liquid form that is applied by simply spraying it over the affected area.

 Granular weed and feed looks similar to granular fertilizers, and are basically small size pellets coated with weed-killing herbicides.
-These products can be applied using either drop or push spreaders and are designed to eliminate actively growing weeds.
+These products can be applied using either a handheld spreader or a push spreader, and are designed to eliminate actively growing weeds.

 Results from both liquid and granular can be very effective, but the latter takes a bit longer to stick to the leaf of the weed in order to be absorbed and travel down its root system.
 So, if you don’t mind waiting a bit longer yet want a highly effective fertilizing and weed combo solution, a granular product is a good option.

 What to Look for in the Best Weed and Feed?

 Both dry and wet options contain herbicides and fertilizers, which collectively kill weeds while simultaneously providing essential nutrients to your lawn.
 There are a few factors to consider when selecting the product that’s right for your lawn.